top of page

 • Potential rehab expenses for the space

-Learn more about leasing versus purchasing and a more comprehensive list of considerations in the choosing a location section of our private practice education page.
+Learn more about leasing versus purchasing and a more comprehensive list of considerations with our choosing and preparing your private practice location page.

 Explore our office space listings and other resources on our private practice perks and resources page.